safwentrabelsi/bitcoin-handshake/README.md

 docker-compose up
 ```

+**Important:** Wait for the Bitcoin node to start fully before launching the handshake project.

 ### Running the Project

 To build and run the project, use the provided `Makefile`.
 The `Makefile` includes commands for building, running, and testing the project.